yeager-j/api.nuzlocke.gg/ENGINEERING.md

 - Snapshot tests for generated JSON structure
 - Integration tests for API endpoints
 - Performance tests for response time benchmarks

+### 9.3 Failure Modes

+Given the static nature of this API, traditional runtime failure modes are largely eliminated.
+The primary failure scenarios include build process failures, CDN/hosting failures, and data integrity failures.

+I can mitigate build process failures by writing a comprehensive suite of tests.

 ## 10. UI Layer